Driving Licence Number: Where To Find Card And Issue Details

 Driving Licence Issue Number

-The issue number is something I find causes the most confusion.
+The issue number is something I find causes the most confusion, largely because rental companies use it incorrectly as a fraud check.
 It is a two-digit code found in section 4c.
 It represents the sequence of the card you are currently holding.
 If this is your very first licence, your issue number will be 01.
 If you lose that card and order a replacement, your new card will show 02.
+This seems simple, but I encountered a case last month where a major insurer flagged a client’s issue number 07 as “suspicious activity” because their algorithm interpreted high issue numbers as potential cloning, when in reality the client simply renewed her photo every 10 years as required.

 Trusted by Drivers Across the UK